-Expectations of the “right” way to be successful after college have drastically shifted over the years, as young adults are being encouraged to chase their own dreams and turn their business ideas into realities.
+Expectations of the “right” way to be successful after college have drastically shifted over the years (especially because of the pandemic), as young adults are being encouraged to chase their own dreams and turn their business ideas into realities.
 This puts college graduates with an entrepreneurial spirit at a crossroads: Should they be diving straight from study hall to startup, or are there benefits to joining the 9-to-5 (or 9-to-6, or 9-to-7) world of full-time employment first?

 Let’s look at three reasons to get full-time experience before jumping on the entrepreneurial train, and three reasons to launch a startup right after college.

 Jobs provide an inordinate amount of real-life learning opportunities, which you can later apply to your startup to help it thrive.
 Bill Clerico, CEO and founder of WePay, cited his experience at his first job as what gave him the skills to start his successful fintech company.
 And, as every startup has to answer a need, choosing an industry-specific job can help you recognize a pain point in your field that your startup could address.
 Take Bob Evans, founder of a nationwide restaurant chain and sausage plant, who initially started making his own sausages because he couldn’t find any of quality to serve the customers at his diner.